TheDude2701/nhentai_scrapper/README.md

 ```
 ![Download](Images/download.png)

+(If you do it without the --pdf flag, it will only download the raw images.
+To convert it to pdf you can just run the download command with the --pdf flag again)

 Note: It will take longer for larger doujins with more pages, for 200 pages it'll take ~ 1.5min
 Sorry, I know it's kinda slow...